Part II

 ‘The Droplet nuclei’, Image prepared by Giovanni Antunez, Licensed CC BY 4.0 |

-To have an idea of the generation of droplets’ nuclei, it helps to compared how many of these droplets can be generating while coughing, talking, or, sneezing.
+To have an idea of the generation of the mentioned droplets (including the droplet nuclei) it helps to compare how many of these droplets can be generating while coughing, talking, or, sneezing.
 See image and comments below:

 |